RobotecAI/q_simulation_interfaces/README.md

 The tool is available in two flavors:

-- A standalone GUI application that can be launched as ROS 2 node:
+- A standalone GUI application that can be launched as a ROS 2 node:
 ```shell
 ros2 run q_simulation_interfaces q_simulation_interfaces_standalone
 ```